 In addition, Komlavi has secured favorable judgments for his corporate clients in cases of breach of contract, tortious interference with business relationship, trade secrets, and unfair competition.
 He has also successfully defended class actions filed against his corporate and public clients.

 Komlavi served as a Hearing Officer for the Cuyahoga County Personnel Review Commission from 2011 to 2015, where he adjudicated employment appeals filed by county employees.
 He also served as an Assistant Attorney General with the Office of the Ohio Attorney General, Employment Law Section, from 2008 to 2011.

-Komlavi earned his J.D. and L.L.M. degrees, as well as an International Law Certificate with honors, from Case Western Reserve University School of Law.
-Komlavi was also the recipient of CALI Excellence for the Future Award for Pretrial Practice as well as a CALI Award recipient for Financial Institutions Integrity.
-While at Case Law, Komlavi served as the Associate Editor of the War Crimes Prosecution Watch and a Junior Research Associate of the Public International Law & Policy Group.
+Komlavi earned his J.D. and L.L.M. degrees, and International Law Certificate with honors, from Case Western Reserve University School of Law.
+While there, he received both the CALI Excellence for the Future Award for Pretrial Practice as well as the CALI Award for Financial Institutions Integrity.
+During his time at Case, he served as the Associate Editor of the War Crimes Prosecution Watch and as a Junior Research Associate of the Public International Law & Policy Group.
 Prior to attending Case Law, Komlavi earned a Master of Laws (civil law) degree from the University of Benin (now University of Lomé) in his native Togo, West Africa.

-Komlavi is also actively involved in the community.
-He co-organized the 2009 District and Regional Ohio Mock Trial competitions, participated in Habitat for Humanity’s house building projects in Cleveland, and volunteered his time to help immigrants through the Legal Aid Society of Cleveland.
+Actively involved in the community, Komlavi has participated in Habitat for Humanity’s house building projects in Cleveland, volunteered his time to help immigrants through the Legal Aid Society of Cleveland, and co-organized the 2009 District and Regional Ohio Mock Trial competitions.